Doubters ask, “How can addiction be a disease or disorder? Don’t people choose to drink or do drugs?”

 How does addiction change the brain?

-As the new release of the chemicals occurs continuously over time, an individual may need the substance in order to feel normal.
-This could cause intense experiences of cravings or desires for the substance and even an overall loss of interest in normal life activities or healthy pleasures.
-These changes in the brain can remain with a person throughout the course of their life, long after a person stops using the substance.
-Those recovering from addiction can be more vulnerable to physical and environmental cues they associate with the substance, known as triggers, that can lead to a greater risk of relapse.
-Those in recovery can learn their triggers, and this awareness can prevent relapse.
+As a person develops a tolerance to a substance over time, they may need larger amounts of the substance in order to feel normal.
+This can cause intense experiences of cravings or desires for the substance, mood swings, lowered inhibitions, and even an overall loss of interest in normal life activities or healthy pleasures.
+These changes in the brain can remain with a person throughout their life, sometimes long after they stop using the substance, but the brain is also often able to adapt and heal in recovery.
+Learn More: This Is Your Brain On Opioids

-Addiction is a chronic disease.
+Addiction is a chronic disorder

-With treatment, people can and do recover.
+With help, people can and do recover